 Increasingly, states are enacting even more road rules, all in an attempt to keep drivers focused.
 In Maryland, where I live, we are just a month into a new law banning drivers from talking on a handheld cell phone - and the state already prohibits drivers from texting while driving.
 Between trying to get my car's Bluetooth to work and remembering extra booster seats for my kindergartener's friends, I don't know if I would have the energy to strap my dogs into special seat belts a new doggie driving law could require.

 But driving with dogs poses serious safety hazards.
-Dr. Sandy Laden, a veterinarian with Kenwood Animal Hospital in Bethesda, Md., has seen the repercussions for twenty years.
+Dr. Sandy Laden, a veterinarian with Kenwood Animal Hospital in Bethesda, MD, has seen the repercussions for twenty years.

 "Dogs come in with eye injuries because they hang their heads out car windows," Laden says.
 "Some have jumped out of car and gotten hit by another; some get caught under seats and we have to sedate them to get them out.
 Drivers need to understand unrestrained dogs can go flying if the driver has to stop short."

 She recommends dogs remain in the back seat, crated or in doggy seat belts, and never, ever on the driver's lap.
 She thinks people aren't restraining their dogs because they just don't recognize the danger.
 When bringing the dog for a ride isn't necessary, consider leaving him home with a dog sitter to minimize safety risks to your pet and yourself.

 Michelle Douglas, certified pet dog trainer, certified dog behavior consultant, owner of www.refinedcanine.com and president of the Association of Pet Dog Trainers, couldn't agree more.
 She thinks owners need education, not legislation.
 She believes dog owners get distracted regardless of where their dog sits, and that dogs of any age can be trained to sit still.
 Even so, she says the best place for dogs is in the back seat in a crate.